ZilongJi/Rotary-Encoder/README.md

 I have already put the code (from https://www.rls.si/eng/e201-usb-encoder-interface-123) for E201-9Q Matlab interface into this repo.

+Before running, you may need to install the E201-9Q driver on your WINDOWS PC (check the link above).
+It says For Windows 10, use Microsoft inbox driver and not this package.
+However, it does not work on my PC and lap both of which use Windows10.
+So I download the driver to test on my PC.
+The Imaging PC at anatomy is running with Windows7, which definitely needs the driver.

 How to run:

 1, run the matlab code xxx.m \